MrNinja008/Honey/README.md

 <img src="images/authors/Soulz.png" width="150">

 # Reporting Bugs
-To report a bug, open an issue on the Github: https://github.com/Pinesolz/Honey
+To report a bug, open an issue on the Github:<br>
+https://github.com/Pinesolz/Honey